 Are there bears on Whidbey Island?
 No, bears do not live on Whidbey.
 A couple years back, a single black bear was spotted on the island after swimming from a nearby island, but it didn’t hang around long.
 That’s the only bear sighting on Whidbey in the last 50 years.

 And, believe it or not, for the past several years, Whidbey has been home to a lone elk, whom locals have named Bruiser.
 He apparently swam to the island as well.
 Bruiser lives in the Strawberry Point area but mostly stays hidden on private property, so don’t expect to see him.

 Yes, Island Transit runs free shuttle service around Whidbey Island everyday except Sunday.
 These shuttles visit most points of interest, such as Deception Pass, Fort Casey State Park, and the towns of Langley, Oak Harbor, and Coupeville.

 Island Transit vehicles have bike racks, and small pets are permitted.

 Can you get to Whidbey Island from Seattle via public transit?

 Yes.
 It’s difficult, but not impossible.
 You can take the train or bus (or Lyft / Uber rideshare) from Seattle to Mukilteo, then walk on the ferry as a pedestrian to Whidbey Island.
 From there, you can take Island Transit to get around the island.

-This method would require a lot of advance planning, because Island Transit vehicles don’t run as often as city buses, so if you miss a bus you may have to wait a very long time for the next one.
+I wouldn’t recommend this method, however.
+It requires a lot of advance planning, because Island Transit vehicles don’t run as often as city buses.
+So if you miss a bus you may have to wait a very long time (an hour or more) for the next one.
 This page has a detailed list of transit options.